dfns/dfns-api-docs/api-docs/authentication/registration/initUserRegistration.md

 ### Response <a href="#response" id="response"></a>

-* `kind` identifies the kind of credential in use (FIDO2, Key, or Password)
 * `rp` is a [RelyingParty](#relying-party) object that identifies the application to the user
 * `user` is a [UserIdentifier](#user-identifier) object that identifies the user that is being logged into the Dfns API
-* `temporaryAuthenticationToken` is a temporary authentication token that is used to identify the registration session with the matching call to [CompleteRegistration](./completeUserRegistration.md)
+* `temporaryAuthenticationToken` is a temporary authentication token that is used to identify the registration session with the matching call to [Create User Registration](./completeUserRegistration.md)
-* Additional fields when `kind` is `FIDO2` or `Key`
+* `supportedCredentialKinds` is a [SupportedCredentialKinds](#supported-credential-kinds) object that contains the list of the kinds of credentials that the user can use when registering
 * `challenge` is a random value used to uniquely identify the request.
-For FIDO2 and Key, this value will be included in the data that is signed and sent to the matching [CompleteRegistration](./completeUserRegistration.md) call
+For Fido2 and Key, this value will be included in the data that is signed and sent to the matching [Create User Registration](./completeUserRegistration.md) call
 * `pubKeyCredParam` is a list of [PublicKeyCredParam](#public-key-params) objects that identify the signing algorithms that are supported
 * `attestation` one of the [attestation](#attestation) types that identifies the information needed to verify the user's signing certificate
-* Additional fields when `kind` is `FIDO2`
+* Additional fields when `kind` is `Fido2`
-  * `excludedCredentials` is a list of [PublicKeyCred](#public-key-cred) objects that identify credentials that the user's WebAuthn client should not use
+* `excludeCredentials` is a list of [PublicKeyCred](#public-key-cred) objects that identify credentials that the user's WebAuthn client should not use
 * `authenticatorSelection` is a [AuthenticatorSelection](#authenticator-selection) object that identifies the criteria that the user's WebAuthn client should use when creating the credential
-* Additional fields when `kind` is `Password`
 * `otpUrl` is the authenticator URL that contains the information needed to setup an authenticator for providing TOTP codes for a second factor authentication

 #### RelyingParty <a href="#relying-party" id="relying-party"></a>